blackflux/robo-config-plugin/test/project/CONFDOCS.md

 *Dependency badge for javascript github repositories.*

 Enables displaying of a status badge indicated whether the dependencies are outdated.

+### <a name="blackfluxrobo-config-plugin-req-ref-dependabot">dependabot</a> ([`link`](https://dependabot.com/))

+*Automatic dependency updates.*

+Makes dependency updates very easy by automatically creating pull requests in your repo.
+All major programming languages are supported or work is done towards supporting them.

 ### <a name="blackfluxrobo-config-plugin-req-ref-coveralls">coveralls</a> ([`link`](https://coveralls.io/))